prinzlf/prinzlf.github.io/index.md

 # Fabian Prinz project page

-This page is used to host my (mostly private) Twine projects to embed them in Articulate.
+This page is used to host my (mostly private) Twine repositories to embed them in Articulate.